 If you have been prescribed tetracyclines, the mineral and the drug can form insoluble compounds.
 This may occur with other medicines as well.

 This is a two-edged sword.
 Magnesium aids your body to fight osteoporosis.
 But if you are on medications for this problem, the same supplement may be harmful.

 As with all things, you should be able to get the amounts of needed nutrients from a balanced diet.
 We know this is often not the case, but a good diet can only help your body and your mental status.
 Supplements are often needed to ensure we get enough of what our bodies need.

 Magnesium is contained in fruits and vegetables, dark leafy vegetables, nuts, beans, soy and soy products, whole grains, avocados, and milk.
 It is important to eat the right foods to get all the nutrients you need.

 To be and remain healthy it is important to remember that vitamins and minerals are important to our well-being.
 Take your magnesium supplements for better health.
-This is not a case of more is better than just a little.
+This is not a case of more being better than just a little.
 Just enough is the right amount.

 More information about magnesium and your health can be found at: